When you think about investing as a whole, what comes to your mind?

-Investing is one of the most often misused financial terms.
-The word “investing” is often used correctly in the broad sense of the term, but it is often used interchangeably with words that have similar but distinct differences.
+The word “investing” is often used correctly in the broad sense of the term, but is typically used interchangeably with words that have similar but distinct differences.

 The Difference Between Saving, Investing, and Trading